-The aim of this agreement is to provide a basis for close co-operation between the Client and the Consultant for support and maintenance services to be provided by the Consultant, thereby ensuring a timely and efficient support service is available.
+The aim of this agreement is to provide a basis for close co-operation between the Client and the Software developing firm for support and maintenance services to be provided by the Software developing firm, thereby ensuring a timely and efficient support service is available.
 The objectives of this agreement are detailed in Section 1.1.